MarkPugner79/bitvvave/README.md

 # Security

 If you find a security problem please contact the project or pay attention to the dependencies in use.
-This is a large codebase, please consider that it has components that are out of date, and has been under active development since 2021.
+This is a large codebase, please consider that it has components that are out of date, and hasn't been under active development since 2021.

 # TODO